 6. Juniper essential oil

 Extracted from the berries of the blue-green evergreen Juniperus communis, the essential oil is used to treat a number of painful conditions such as hemorrhoids, colitis, and dysmenorrhea.
 Sitting for 15 to 20 minutes in a hot bath to which a few drops of the oil are added helps relieve hemorrhoids.
-A few drops mixed with a spoonful of olive oil or mixed into an herbal tea can be taken internally to treat colitis and indigestion.
 Its carminative effect relieves pain due to gas accumulation.
 Juniper berry oil is used topically to treat rheumatic pain too.

 7. Wintergreen essential oil